Guava – Varieties in India, Production, Seasons, and Economic Importance.

 Guava production – In India and the rest of the world

 India is the top producer of guava that harvests 25M metric tons contributing to 45% of the world’s guava production.
-The second and third largest producers are Indonesia and China that contributes 7% and 5% of the production.
+The second and third largest producers are Indonesia and China that contribute 7% and 5% of the production.
 As per the reports till 2019, India tops the guava production with 5% annual growth and Thailand becomes the top exporter with 15% annual growth and China becomes the biggest importer with a 15% increase annually.

 Growing Seasons of Guava in India

 The Guava plants start bearing fruits at the age of 2-3 years but it attains a full bearing capacity at 8-10 years.
 A plant’s yield depends on its cropping pattern, age, and cultural practices.
 A 10-year-old plant yields between 10 and 100 kgs of guava fruits per year.
-Guavas are cultivated throughout the year in Andhra Pradesh and the peak guava growing season in north India are from August to December.
+Guavas are cultivated throughout the year in Andhra Pradesh and the peak guava growing season in north India is from August to December.
 August to September is for a rainy season crop, November to December is for a Winter crop, and March to April is for a spring crop.
-However, in Tamilnadu, the peak guava season is from April – May and October – November.
+However, in Tamilnadu, the peak guava season is from April – May, and October – November.
 If the rainy and winter season crops are compared, the yield may be more in the winter season.
 The season of guava fruit in India varies from state to state.
 For instance, the guava season in Andhra Pradesh is throughout the year, whereas in Arunachal Pradesh, the guava growing season is only from July to October.
 The below tabular column shows the seasons of guava fruit in India across the different states in India.

 Health benefits of Guava